D9J9V/epic-blog/README.md

-# 🚀 EPIC LAB Content Platform with Sanity v3 CMS and Next.js 13
+# 🚀 EPIC LAB Content Platform

 ## 📚 About the Project